datastax/python-driver/docs/upgrading.rst

 ----------------
-Version 3.0 of the DataStax Python driver for Apache Cassandra adds support for Cassandra 3.0 while maintaining support for all earlier versions.
+Version 3.0 of the DataStax Python driver for Apache Cassandra adds support for Cassandra 3.0 while maintaining support for previously supported versions.
 In addition to substantial internal rework, there are several updates to the API that integrators will need to consider: